CoStar Group, Inc. (NASDAQ:CSGP) Shares Purchased by Paragon Advisors LLC

-Paragon Advisors LLC increased its holdings in shares of CoStar Group, Inc. (NASDAQ:CSGP) by 33.0% in the fourth quarter, Holdings Channel reports.
-The firm owned 1,434 shares of the technology company’s stock after buying an additional 356 shares during the period.
-Paragon Advisors LLC’s holdings in CoStar Group were worth $1,284,000 at the end of the most recent quarter.
+Paragon Advisors LLC increased its holdings in shares of CoStar Group, Inc. (NASDAQ:CSGP) by 33.0% during the fourth quarter, Holdings Channel.com reports.
+The fund owned 1,434 shares of the technology company’s stock after buying an additional 356 shares during the period.
+Paragon Advisors LLC’s holdings in CoStar Group were worth $1,284,000 at the end of the most recent reporting period.

-Several other large investors have also modified their holdings of the stock.
-Brown Miller Wealth Management LLC acquired a new stake in shares of CoStar Group during the 4th quarter worth about $400,000.
-Manchester Financial Inc. increased its position in shares of CoStar Group by 11.3% during the 4th quarter.
-Manchester Financial Inc. now owns 157 shares of the technology company’s stock worth $145,000 after purchasing an additional 16 shares during the last quarter.
-IFP Advisors Inc increased its position in shares of CoStar Group by 264.3% during the 4th quarter.
-IFP Advisors Inc now owns 51 shares of the technology company’s stock worth $47,000 after purchasing an additional 37 shares during the last quarter.
-Nisa Investment Advisors LLC increased its position in shares of CoStar Group by 75.6% during the 4th quarter.
-Nisa Investment Advisors LLC now owns 10,073 shares of the technology company’s stock worth $9,310,000 after purchasing an additional 4,338 shares during the last quarter.
-Finally, AdvisorShares Investments LLC acquired a new stake in shares of CoStar Group during the 4th quarter worth about $1,790,000.
-95.06% of the stock is owned by hedge funds and other institutional investors.
+Other large investors have also bought and sold shares of the company.
+Park Avenue Securities LLC grew its position in shares of CoStar Group by 47.7% during the 4th quarter.
+Park Avenue Securities LLC now owns 1,863 shares of the technology company’s stock valued at $1,722,000 after acquiring an additional 602 shares during the period.
+Lee Capital Holdings LLC acquired a new stake in CoStar Group in the 3rd quarter worth about $1,069,000.
+Schonfeld Strategic Advisors LLC boosted its holdings in CoStar Group by 43.0% in the 3rd quarter.
+Schonfeld Strategic Advisors LLC now owns 2,408 shares of the technology company’s stock worth $2,043,000 after buying an additional 724 shares during the last quarter.
+Voloridge Investment Management LLC acquired a new stake in CoStar Group in the 3rd quarter worth about $11,273,000.
+Finally, AdvisorShares Investments LLC acquired a new stake in CoStar Group in the 4th quarter worth about $1,790,000.
+Hedge funds and other institutional investors own 95.06% of the company’s stock.

-A number of equities analysts recently commented on the company.
-Needham & Company LLC raised their target price on CoStar Group from $825.00 to $1,000.00 and gave the company a “buy” rating in a report on Wednesday, October 28th.
-Zacks Investment Research cut CoStar Group from a “hold” rating to a “strong sell” rating in a report on Monday, January 4th.
-TheStreet upgraded CoStar Group from a “c+” rating to a “b” rating in a report on Thursday, January 21st.
-Truist raised their target price on CoStar Group from $850.00 to $1,000.00 in a report on Wednesday, October 28th.
-Finally, Wells Fargo & Company raised their target price on CoStar Group from $900.00 to $915.00 in a report on Monday, November 23rd.
-One investment analyst has rated the stock with a sell rating and ten have issued a buy rating to the company.
-CoStar Group currently has a consensus rating of “Buy” and a consensus price target of $890.58.
+Several equities research analysts recently issued reports on the company.
+Truist lifted their price objective on CoStar Group from $850.00 to $1,000.00 in a report on Wednesday, October 28th.
+JMP Securities boosted their target price on CoStar Group from $800.00 to $950.00 and gave the stock a “market outperform” rating in a report on Wednesday, October 28th.
+Wells Fargo & Company boosted their target price on CoStar Group from $900.00 to $915.00 in a report on Monday, November 23rd.
+Needham & Company LLC boosted their target price on CoStar Group from $825.00 to $1,000.00 and gave the stock a “buy” rating in a report on Wednesday, October 28th.
+Finally, TheStreet upgraded CoStar Group from a “c+” rating to a “b” rating in a report on Thursday, January 21st.
+One research analyst has rated the stock with a sell rating and ten have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $890.58.

+CoStar Group (NASDAQ:CSGP) last released its quarterly earnings results on Tuesday, October 27th.
+The technology company reported $2.26 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.80 by $0.46.
+The firm had revenue of $425.62 million for the quarter, compared to analyst estimates of $417.13 million.
+CoStar Group had a net margin of 17.57% and a return on equity of 7.58%.
+As a group, equities research analysts expect that CoStar Group, Inc. will post 8.39 earnings per share for the current year.

 CoStar Group, Inc provides information, analytics, and online marketplaces to the commercial real estate industry in the United States and the United Kingdom.
 The company offers CoStar Property Professional service that offers inventory of office, industrial, retail, and multifamily, and student housing properties and land.